 The DYMO LabelWriter 550 is a permanent desktop fixture designed for users who print dozens of address or shipping labels daily.
 It connects to your Mac or PC via USB and prints at speeds up to 62 labels per minute.
 We ran a stress test with a 300-label mailing list, and the 550 chewed through it without a single jam or alignment error.
 DYMO recently updated this line with automatic label recognition, meaning the software instantly knows exactly what size, type, and color of label is loaded.
 It completely eliminates the trial-and-error formatting that plagues older PC-connected printers.

-The automatic recognition system utilizes DRM via an RFID chip in the spool.
+The automatic recognition system uses DRM via an RFID chip in the spool.
 This strictly locks you into buying official DYMO labels, outright blocking cheap third-party paper rolls.
 If you are comfortable paying the premium for proprietary labels in exchange for zero jams, blisteringly fast print speeds, and flawless PC software integration, the 550 is an industrial-strength productivity tool.

 8. Cricut Joy